rodrigotbrun/brunstubs/README.md

 This is in a very early stage, and there's a lot of room for improvement, and a lot of architecture pattern I will include in this.

 This repo, is a [Laravel Zero](https://laravel-zero.com/) implementation, of cool stubs, that follows my architecture.
-And to facilitate usage amont all my projects.
+And to facilitate usage among all my projects.

 The packages that I usually use, and this stubs are following the styles are: